CHRI-Lab/robotics-software-interaction/_build/html/_sources/00-course-information.md

 The distribution of your grades will be as follows:

-- 30% Weekly blog posts
+- 30% Weekly blog posts assignement
-- 20% Lab assignements
+- 20% Lab assignements (individual grade)
 - 30% Final project demo and video
-- 20% Participation and teamwork
+- 20% Participation and teamwork (individual grade)